 They had an extremely stable societies that was highly dependent on their environmental niche, so well adapted were they to a particular place and way of life.
 Their stability was also their weakness, as it would turn any major threat into an existential crisis.
 They couldn’t simply leave and start over elsewhere for, like the Australian Aboriginal songlines, their entire societies were place-based.
 To remove these people would be to destroy them and that is what happened to the Ik.

 I shouldn’t overemphasize this weakness, though.
 Another example is given of enslaved Africans who revolted.
-They developed a society that appears to still be bicameral, which one might presume was a rebuilding of the society they came from in Africa.
+They developed a society that appears to still be semi-bicameral, which one might presume was a rebuilding of the society they came from in Africa.
 Maybe enough priests had survived to allow the living tradition of command voices to continue uninterrupted.
 Also, maybe the new environment was similar enough to their old environment to allow much of their traditional knowledge to be applied.

 Social orders are dependent on social conditions.
 This makes them precarious in a way we moderns don’t think too much about, as we live in societies that have come to dominate the world around us, not to mention as we live in an unusually stable period of earth’s existence (environmental changes may be what destroyed the early bicameral societies).
 So, given minimal levels of stability, it can be surprising how persistent cultures can be, results from centuries-old events still shaping social experience and behavior into the present.